Linked-Read Data Formats

 The table below serves as a guide for the configurations for the common linked-read varieties:

-10x/tellseq 1 134,150 single barcode on R1 tellseq
+10x 134,150 single barcode on R1 tellseq

-haplotagging 4 150,150 I1 and I2 each with combinatorial 2-barcodes standard:haplotagging
+haplotagging 150,150 I1 and I2 each with combinatorial 2-barcodes standard:haplotagging

-stlfr 3 150,108 combinatorial 3-barcode on R2 stlfr
+stlfr 150,108 combinatorial 3-barcode on R2 stlfr

 # Linked-read output types

 Like discussed above, there are options for how the resulting linked-read data can look.
 Why would you want one format over another?
 Well, it could be personal preference or the software you want to use is configured for a very specific format (which is a problem for the linked-read ecosystem).
-Regardless of the kind of linked-read experiment you are trying to do, you can specify any of the linked-read types as the output format with --output-type.
+Regardless of the kind of linked-read experiment you are trying to do, you can specify any of the linked-read types as the output format with --format.
 You can suffix standard with :haplotagging or :stlfr (e.g. standard:stlfr) to output the standard format with that kind of barcode encoding style, otherwise standard (no suffix) will use the nucleotide barcode.

---output-type Barcode Location default for Example
+--format Barcode Location Example

 10x start of R1 sequence ATAGACCATAGAGGACA...